Sadhyam: Plot

-The film begins with Suhani a timorous even to the piety stuff.
-Exploiting it, all do derision towards her and she faces amounting to torture.
-One night, Suhani rescues a tycoon Krishna Prasad from danger.
-At that moment, Krishna Prasad proclaims that he is ready to bestow anything as a return gift.
+The film begins with Suhani, a timorous even to the piety stuff.
+Exploiting it, all do disdain towards her, and she faces amounting to torture.
+One night, Suhani rescues a tycoon, Krishna Prasad, from danger.
+At that moment, Krishna Prasad proclaims he is ready to bestow anything as a return gift.
 Then, Suhani notices the licensed revolver of Krishna Prasad and aspires to possess it.
-To be strong and eliminate all men that hoodwinked her in life.
+To be strong and eliminate all men who hoodwinked her in life.
 Krishna Prasad hands over it to Suhani for seeking vengeance.

-Firstly, she proceeds for her bestie Anita and moves rearward.
+Firstly, she proceeds for her best friend Anita and moves rearward.
 Suhani used to lead a jollity life with her parents.
-Anita is her neighbor & childhood buddy and they are reciprocity.
+Anita is her neighbor & childhood buddy, and they are reciprocity.
 Anyhow, Anita is internally selfish and always envies Suhani.
 Once, the two attend an interview when Anita backstabs Suhani by slandering her for prostitution.
 But she is somehow acquitted as not guilty.
 Now Suhani reaches Anita's residence.
-On the verge to shoot, she spots her insane who has been diddled by her chairperson and turned into a toy.
+On the verge of shooting, she spots her insane as the chairperson diddled her and turned her into a toy.
 Consoling Anita, Suhani continues and remembers a few more incidents.